PostHog/posthog.com/contents/docs/cdp/property-filter.md

 ## FAQ

-### Is the source code for this connector available?
+### Is the source code for this transformation available?

-PostHog is open-source and so are all connectors on the platform.
-The [source code for the Property Filter connector](https://github.com/witty-works/posthog-property-filter-plugin) is available on GitHub.
+PostHog is open-source and so are all transformations on the platform.
+The [source code for the Property Filter transformation](https://github.com/witty-works/posthog-property-filter-plugin) is available on GitHub.

-### Who created this connector?
+### Who created this transformation?

-This connector was created by [community members at WittyWorks](/customers/wittyworks) to protect the privacy of their users.
+This transformation was created by [community members at WittyWorks](/customers/wittyworks) to protect the privacy of their users.
 We'd like to thank [Christian](https://github.com/Christian-aman-insurely) and [Lukas Kahwe Smnith](https://github.com/lsmith77) for creating the Property Filter.

 <CommunityMaintained />